 Client onboarding stages

 Clearly written processes are the best way to go about working with a new client.
-You’ve researched your client, sent in a business proposal and won them over.
+You’ve researched your client, sent in a marketing proposal and won them over.
 Don’t just leave them alone now, waiting for things to happen.
 Your goal in client onboarding should be to design consistent, repeatable processes that work for everyone, both teammates and the clients.

 As an example, we’ll take an agency that signed up a new client to create a social media Christmas campaign for this year.